Table of Contents

 Warranty | 3 years |

-This is a generator that you can comfortably use for any application.
+This is a 50 amp dual fuel generator that you can comfortably use for any application.
 It has a simple and neat look and also boasts a sturdy construction from the steel frame and handle, to the 10-inch wheel kit that makes it easy to lug its 221-pound weight around.

 - High power output